garris/BackstopJS/README.md

 ##Configuration

+From the project root, see `./backstop.json`

-see `./backstop.json`  If this file is not present then the following file is used...
+If that file is not present then the following file is used...
 `bower_components/backstopjs/capture/config.default.json`

 	{